 - Name – Enter the name for your web funnel.
 The name of the funnel will be referenced when you create a segment based on Funnel activity.
 It will also be referenced in the Web Page Event workflow trigger.

-- Funnel Tag – The value you enter here will be used to reference items passed as funnel line items when displaying personalization within an email Content.
+- Funnel Tag – The value you enter here will be used to reference items passed as funnel line items when displaying personalization within an email's content.

-When a contact enters a web funnel then a new record is created for that contact’s session in the web funnel.
-A contact’s funnel session will have one of the following statuses at any point in time:
+When a contact enters a web funnel, then a new record is created for that contact’s session in the web funnel.
+The contact’s funnel session will have one of the following statuses at any point in time:

-- Abandoned – when a contact starts a web funnel but never finishes it AND there are no further page views beyond the timeout setting, then the contact’s funnel session updated to “abandoned”.
+- Abandoned – When a contact starts a web funnel but never finishes it AND there are no further page views beyond the timeout setting, then the contact’s funnel session is updated to 'abandoned.'

-- Recovered – when a contact abandons a web funnel and subsequently returns to the same funnel to complete it, then the contact’s funnel sstatus is updated to “recovered”.
+- Recovered – When a contact abandons a web funnel and subsequently returns to the same funnel to complete it, then the contact’s funnel status is updated to 'recovered.'